thanhit95/multi-threading/notes-demos-exercises.md

 The difference between version C and version B is:

-- Each worker finds result on a specific range, and then update final result itself.
+- Each worker finds result on a specific range, and then updates final result itself.
 - So, main function does nothing.

 &nbsp;